-The first issue of the Inklings Studies Supplements has now been published:
+This is the first issue of the Inklings Studies Supplements:

 The ‘Great War’ of Owen Barfield and C.S.
 Lewis: Philosophical Writings, 1927 – 1930